From New York City to Washington, D.C.: 5 Best Ways to Get There

 4. From New York to Washington D.C. by Plane

-All three of the New York City Airports - John F. Kennedy International Airport, LaGuardia, and Newark International Airport - have regular non-stop shuttle flights to DC airports starting from as early as 6am.
-United, Delta, and American Airlines have the most direct flights to D.C.
+All three of the New York City Airports – John F. Kennedy International Airport (JFK), LaGuardia (LGA), and Newark International Airport (EWR) – have regular non-stop shuttle flights to DC airports starting from as early as 6am.
+United, JetBlue, Delta, and American Airlines have the most direct flights to D.C.

-Customers can book flights to either Reagan National, Dulles International Airport in Virginia, or Baltimore/Washington International Airport (BWI) in Maryland.
-While Reagan National is a short Metro or cab ride from Downtown Washington, plane passengers to Dulles and BWI, both of which are over 25 miles from the city center, can take a shuttle service, cab, or a hired service.
+Customers can book flights to either Reagan National (DCA), Dulles International Airport (IAD) in Virginia, or Baltimore/Washington International Airport (BWI) in Maryland.
+While Reagan National is a short Metro or cab ride from Downtown Washington, plane passengers arriving at Dulles and BWI, both of which are over 25 miles from the city center, can take a shuttle service, cab, or a hired service.
+Uber and Lyft rideshare cars are also an option.

 BWI has connections to Maryland's MARC commuter and Amtrak's Regional lines, with free shuttles bringing passengers from the terminals to the train station.
 It takes approximately 30 to 35 minutes on the train to reach D.C. from BWI.